Sly 3: Honor Among Thieves: Plot

-Development
+Development and release

-Development on a third Sly Cooper game already started during the making of part 2.
-After the huge success of Sly 2: Band of Thieves, fans wanted more and so Sly 3 was rushed into development.
+Development on a third Sly Cooper game started during the making of Sly 2: Band of Thieves.
+After its success, Sly 3 was rushed into development.
 It was reported that Sly 3 was set to have a completely different theme with the addition of multiplayer mode, a new set of characters, new vehicles, mini-games, disguises and enhanced combat move sets and replayable levels, which were also included in Sly Cooper: Thieves in Time.
 The game is the first in the series to not feature any clue bottles, the change was made via the addition of "treasure hunts", which are included along with the replayable levels.

-3D

-Along with the game, was the addition of 3-D levels.
-3-D glasses were distributed with each copy of the game and are useable in certain parts of the game.
-However, the 3-D sections are optional, meaning you can play the games without using 3-D glasses.
+Sly 3: Honor Among Thieves was released for the PlayStation 2 on September 26, 2005.

+The original PlayStation 2 version of the game was digitally re-released for PlayStation 4 and PlayStation 5 on December 11, 2024, which also contains trophy support, save states, and rendering options.

 Reception

-Sly 3 was well-received by critics, having aggregate scores of 83 out of 100 on Metacritic.
+Sly 3: Honor Among Thieves received "generally favorable" reviews by critics, according to review aggregator Metacritic.
 Complex's Rich Knight called Sly 3 the best game in the series, and the 20th best PlayStation 2 game in general.

+During the 9th Annual Interactive Achievement Awards, Sly 3 received nominations for "Children's Game of the Year" and "Outstanding Achievement in Story and Character Development".

 Sequel

 Brian Fleming of Sucker Punch Productions stated in an interview that "We're broadening ourselves a little bit, taking on some new challenges," but also noted that "I think it's extremely likely that you'll see us return to the Sly Cooper franchise at some point in the future".
-Nate Fox, one of the game designers for Sucker Punch Productions, also stated in a phone interview when questioned about it that he'd love to make another Sly game, adding to the possibility of a sequel.
+Nate Fox, one of the game designers for Sucker Punch Productions, also stated in a phone interview when questioned about it that he would love to make another Sly game, adding to the possibility of a sequel.
 An Easter egg found in the Sucker Punch game Infamous shows a movie called "Sly Cooper 4" on the building's marquee; there is also a Sly Cooper symbol on Cole's backpack and back of his pants.
 Upon completing all three games as part of The Sly Collection for the PlayStation 3, a movie option is enabled within the game's menus.
 The movie is a short video showing Sly's silhouette lurking in tall grass, followed by a Sly 4 logo, with Cooper's trademark cane used as a question mark, teasing the possible sequel.
 Kevin Miller, the voice actor who voices Sly, has also confirmed that he has been contacted about voicing Sly in Sly 4, furthering its possibility.

 The sequel, Sly Cooper: Thieves in Time, was revealed at Sony's E3 conference 2011, but was not being developed by Sucker Punch, but by Sanzaru Games.
 It was released on February 5, 2013 on PlayStation 3 and PlayStation Vita.